 The following is a list of the most popular colleges and universities in the U.S. for a General Agriculture degree, based purely on number of students graduated.

 These General Agriculture colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Illinois State University is the ideal option for students interested in pursuing a General Agriculture degree.
-Students who graduate from the Agriculture program earn around $37,709 in their early career salary, and $69,463 in their mid-career salary.
+Agriculture majors from Illinois State University get an earnings boost of approximately 9.0% over the typical income of Agriculture majors.
 Illinois State University has one of the largest student bodies in Illinois.

 Western Illinois University is among your best bets if you want to study General Agriculture.
 Agriculture graduates from Western Illinois University earn a boost of approximately 2.8% above the typical income of Agriculture graduates.
 This is an exceptional selection for students who opt for the style of a quaint college town.